Why Soil Testing is Important

 It’s the same 0 to 14 scale you learned in chemistry class.
 The pH scale is logarithmic, so a change from 5 to 6 is a significant leap.

-Fun Fact: To determine acidity or alkalinity, hydrogen ions are measured in aqueous solution.
+Fun Fact: Hydrogen ions are measured in aqueous solution to determine acidity or alkalinity.
 The long name “Potential of hydrogen” (or “power of hydrogen”) is shortened to pH.

-Our understanding of pH has helped create better cleaning products, improved healthcare, and even create tastier foods.
+Our understanding of pH has helped create better cleaning products, improved healthcare, and even develop tastier foods.

-For us lawn enthusiasts it has helped us ensure healthier soils.
+For lawn enthusiasts like us, it ensures healthier soils.
 Most lawn grasses prefer a slightly acidic or neutral pH in the 6 to 7 range.
-When soil pH is in the preferred range, turfgrasses are able to absorb the nutrients they need.
+When soil pH is in the preferred range, turfgrasses can absorb the nutrients they need.

 A soil test is important because it tells us where our soil lands on the scale so that decisions can be made to adjust pH.
-In our Southeastern clay and sand soils, lime or compost are the products added to raise pH to at least 6.
+In our Southeastern clay and sand soils, lime or compost is added to raise pH to at least 6.

 Did you know that different lawns thrive in different pH ranges?

-- Centipede is the most tolerant of acid soils, thriving is 5 to 6 pH
+• Centipede is the most tolerant of acid soils, thriving in 5 to 6 pH

-Even if you lean on the side of natural fertilizer options, it’s still critical to consider the pH of your lawn.
-If the soil is too acidic or alkaline for your grass type, your lawn can suffer.
-This is especially problematic in the Southeast due to poor soil conditions.
-Do yourself a favor and conduct a soil test, even if it’s just to see if the pH needs some work.
+Even if you prefer natural fertilizer options, it’s critical to consider your lawn's pH.
+Your lawn can suffer if the soil is too acidic or alkaline for your grass type.
+Poor soil conditions in the Southeast make this especially problematic.
+Do yourself a favor and conduct a soil test, even just to see if the pH needs some work.

 Further Reading: Understanding Lawn pH